The links at on the right will take you to information regarding policies and procedures related to the use of PCards at UF.

 - International Transaction Fees

-- Offsetting Transactions (where the sum total of
+- Offsetting Transactions (where the sum total of transactions sum to zero)

 - Credits for sales tax or similar

 - Agent, baggage, or transportation charges $25.00 and under